 The claims representative has many files to handle, often too many files to handle.
 Unrepresented claimants frequently get pushed aside in favor of their represented counterparts.
 This is because the claims representative knows that any delay of benefits, including medical treatment or lost time, for a represented claimant will result in being hauled into court to explain the delay, resulting in additional expense on the part of the insurance company.

-Contacting a workers' compensation lawyer at Haight Stang LLC doesn't cost you a cent.
+Contacting a workers' compensation lawyer at Haight Stang, LLC doesn't cost you a cent.
 If you truly do not need a lawyer we will honestly tell you and leave it to you whether you want to retain one anyway.
-However, it you take a look at our "
+However, if you take a look at our "

 So, who's on your side?
-Contact Haight Stang LLC today.
+Contact Haight Stang, LLC today.